 However, there are some cons to DIY lawn aeration.
-Among them:
+Among them are:

 Investing in professional lawn aeration presents a number of advantages, beyond freeing up your time for other activities.

-- Professionals have a better understanding of your lawn’s needs and will know the best time to aerate and overseed your lawn.
-Not only will they time the aeration correctly, they will apply the right balance of compost, fertilizer, and seed post-aeration to ensure the best grass possible.
+• Professionals have a better understanding of your lawn’s needs and will know the best time to aerate and overseed your lawn.
+Not only will they time the aeration correctly, but they will also apply the right balance of fertilizer and seed post-aeration to ensure the best grass possible.

-As always, there are some cons to hiring the pros — in this case, mainly cost.
-Again, though, by the time you acquire the right equipment, you may spend about the same amount of cash either way.
+As always, there are some pros and cons to hiring a professional.
+However, by the time you acquire the right equipment, you may spend about the same amount of cash either way.